Simultaneous approximation in Lebesgue and Sobolev norms via eigenspaces: Approximation in fractional power spaces

 \begin{proof} Parts (i) and (ii) both follow from \eqref{smoothing}, (iii) is \eqref{bounded}, and (iv) combines \eqref{hscontinuous} and \eqref{lpcontinuous}. \end{proof}

-Use of the semigroup like this can provide a natural way to produce a smooth approximation that is well tailored to the particular problem under consideration; see Robinson \& Sadowski (2014) for one example in the context of the Navier--Stokes equations (a straightforward proof of local well-posedness in $L^2(\R^3)\cap L^3(\R^3)$) and Section \ref{sec-CBF} of this paper for an application to the convective Brinkman--Forchheimer equations.
+Use of the semigroup like this can provide a natural way to produce a smooth approximation that is well tailored to the particular problem under consideration; see Robinson \& Sadowski \cite{RobinsonSadowski} for one example in the context of the Navier--Stokes equations, namely a straightforward proof of local well-posedness in $L^2(\R^3)\cap L^3(\R^3)$.

 \sbsection{Approximation using eigenspaces}